Samragya013/Empower-Health/README.md

 - **Deployment Glory**: Render (live at lightning speed)
 - **Version Control**: Git, GitHub (teamwork makes the dream work)

-## 🎉 Get Started: Unleash the Oracle Locally
+## 🎉 Get Started: Unleash the Magic Locally
 Ready to explore?
 Here’s how to run this beauty on your machine:

 ### Prerequisites